ana-vranic/MapReduce-tutorial/tutorial/docs/Spark.md

 The ```sc = SparkContext(appName='SparkWordCount')``` creates a context object, which tells Spark how to access the cluster.
 The ```input_file = sc.textFile('pg2701.txt')``` loads data.
 The third line performs multiple input data transformations, similar to before.
 Everything is automatically parallelized and runs across multiple nodes.
+This file is not loaded; the variable lines are just a pointer to the external source.
+The second statement transforms the base RDD using the map() function to calculate the number of characters in each line.
+The variable line_lengths is not immediately computed due to the laziness of transformations.
+Finally, the reduce() method is called an action.
+At this point, Spark divides the computations into tasks on separate machines.
+Each machine runs the map and reduction on its local data, returning only the results to the driver program.
+With the lambda function, we can easily pass the function that has to be run on the cluster.

 **Resilient Distributed Datasets (RDDs)**